choonghyunryu/dlookr/README.md

 ![](figures/README-plot_outlier_pipe-1.png)<!-- -->![](figures/README-plot_outlier_pipe-2.png)<!-- -->![](figures/README-plot_outlier_pipe-3.png)<!-- -->

-Analysts should look at the results of the visualization to decide whether to remove or replace outliers.
-In some cases, you should consider removing variables with outliers from the data analysis model.
+Analysts should look at the visualization results to decide whether to remove or replace outliers.
+Sometimes, you should consider eliminating variables with outliers from the data analysis model.

-Looking at the results of the visualization, `arr_delay` shows that the observed values without outliers are similar to the normal distribution.
+Looking at the visualization results, `arr_delay` shows that the observed values without outliers are similar to the normal distribution.
 In the case of a linear model, we might consider removing or imputing outliers.
 And `air_time` has a similar shape before and after removing